rbvegas/StatiCSharp/README.md

 </Project>
 ```

-Then you can started using StatiC# by importing it at the beginning of your `Program.cs`:
+Then you can get started using StatiC# by importing it at the beginning of your `Program.cs`:

 ```C#
 using StatiCsharp;
 ```

 ## Quick start

+StatiC# expects three folders to work with at the path given during the initialization of our website (we will come to that later).

+`content`: This folder contains the markdown files that our website depents on.
+`output`: Here the final website with all the necessary files will be saved.
+`resources`: Put all your static files in here.
+All files will be copied, without any manipulation, to the output.
+Folders are migrated.

+I recomment to put those folders within your project folder of *myWebsite*.
+Your folder should look something like this: